FAForever/wiki-pages/Infrastructure/game-team-statutes.md

 In the game repository there is a clear distinction between UI and simulation related code.
 They both require a different approach and are, from a code-perspective, unrelated to each other.
 It is important to understand that a contributor may not be equally equipped to solve each type of problem.
 We use the tags `area: sim` and `area: ui` to make this distinction for issues and pull requests.

 The roles are tightly coupled with the interactions and permissions in the repository:

  - Administrator `->` Admin role on Github
  - Maintainer `->` Maintain role on Github
  - Associate `->` Write or Triage role on Github, part of the [contributors list](https://github.com/FAForever/fa/graphs/contributors)
  - Tester `->`Triage role on Github

+All assigned roles or permissions to a user expire when the user is inactive for six or more months.
+We encourage contributors to inform the team if they decide to move on.
 We'll now discuss each role and describe how someone can attain a role.

 ## Administrator